 The set pictured above is from Pottery Barn and is chip resistant and is also dishwasher and microwave safe.
 I think these would coordinate beautifully with other colorful dinnerware for a spectacular holiday setting.
 These pieces are an investment, ranging in prices from $200.00-$1500.00 for a full set.

 The tablescape below is beautiful and features the very popular Pillivuyt dinnerware set from William Sonoma.

 Other Porcelain Sets:

-If your’re still not sure if you can handle the everyday use of these materials,glass and plastic are another alternative that can get you through the years until your ready.
+If you’re still not sure if you can handle the everyday use of these materials,glass and plastic are another alternative that can get you through the years until you’re ready.
 Some cons you might want to think about it is the ability to use them in the microwave and dishwasher.

 So no matter what material you choose for your everyday dinnerware set you want to make sure that it’s microwave and dishwasher safe.
 If chipping bothers you then look into a white porcelain or stoneware.
 If you’re on a budget ,are pretty careful when it comes to handling or plan on upgrading in a few years check out earthenware or glass for your everyday set!